 Corporate Finance is an ideal profession for those who have exceptional financial skills and are bright in solving problems.
-Skills such as managing finances, organizing information and having a knack for details are valued by companies when hiring for corporate finance jobs.
+Skills such as managing finances, organizing information, and having a knack for details are valued by companies when hiring for corporate finance jobs.
 Along with these, aspirants looking to secure a job in corporate finance must also ensure that they have good knowledge and understanding of the concepts.
-Below are few corporate finance interview questions (along with answers) that are frequently asked:
+Below are a few corporate finance interview questions (along with answers) that are frequently asked:

 What is Financial Modeling?

 Analysts use a financial model (usually in excel) to project the future performance of an organization.
 The steps to create an accurate model are – studying historical results and assumptions and preparing income statements, balance sheets, schedules, and cash flow statements.
 Afterward, analysts do sensitivity analysis, stress tests, and audits to verify the model.

 - Components of Weighted Average Cost of Capital (WACC)

 - Build Cash Flow from Income Statement